LiarPrincess/Violet/Sources/Objects/README_Objects.md

   }
 }

-// sourcery: pytype = tuple, default, hasGC, baseType, tupleSubclass
+// sourcery: pytype = tuple, isDefault, hasGC, isBaseType, tupleSubclass
 /// This instance of PyTypeObject represents the Python tuple type;
 /// it is the same object as tuple in the Python layer. public class PyTuple: PyObject {